-There is a song called “Money makes the world go around” and this is true also for terrorists and terror organizations.
+There is a song called “Money makes the world go around”.
+This message is also true for terrorists and terror organizations.
 Money is the lifeblood of terrorism.
-Terrorist organizations require significant funding, both for the actual undertaking of terrorist acts, but also for other issues.
-In particular to maintain the functioning of the organisation, to provide for its basic technical necessities, as well as to cover costs related to the spreading of their ideologies.
+Terrorist financing in organizations require significant funding, both for the actual undertaking of terrorist acts and other issues.
+In particular, to maintain the organization’s functioning, provide for its basic technical necessities, and cover costs related to spreading their ideologies.

-The Forbes Magazine has compiled a list with the Richest Terror Organizations in the World.
-They estimate the total annual income of the ten biggest terror organizations at an unthinkable amount of almost 4 billion US-Dollar.
-At the top of that list is the Hizbollah organisation with 1.1 billion US-Dollar alone.
+The Forbes Magazine has compiled a list of the Richest Terror Organizations in the World.
+They estimate the ten biggest terror organizations’ total annual income at an incredible amount of almost 4 billion US-Dollar.
+At the top of that list is the Hezbollah organization with 6.2 billion US-Dollar alone.

-The question that you might ask is: How can it be that these terrorist organizations can receive so much money?
+You might ask: How can it be that these terrorist organizations can receive so much money?
 This is especially in the light of the global fight against terrorism, global economic sanctions, and designated lists for terrorist organizations.